ryuichiueda/slides_marp/advanced_vision/lesson4e.md

 ### DCGAN generative network

 - Structure: Autoencoder decoder
     - Input: Random vector (100 dimensions)
         - <span style="color:red">Equivalent to a vector in the latent space</span>
-- ↑If you don't understand, go back to the previous autoencoder
+            - ↑If you don't understand, go back to Lesson 3
     - Output: Image
 - The output image is random at first
     - After some training, images are generated

 ![bg right:40% 100%](./figs/dcgan-cc-by-4.0-by_zhang.png)